gabrielwong1991/newworld_no_afk/README.md

 `keypress` is a list of keyboard key you want to press (Currently `a`, `s`, `d`, `f`)

-To run the script simply open up CMD or Anaconda and type:
+To run the script simply open up CMD or Anaconda and type while in game:

 python <file_location>new_world_no_afk.py